Chirality reversal at finite magnetic impurity strength and local signatures of a topological phase transition: Local signatures of chirality reversal: defect-core currents, toy model, and impurity projected T-matrix

 \subsection{Critical point from impurity projected T-matrix}

-To complement the toy model, a full IR limit description of the chirality reversal critical point can be obtained by considering the impurity projected T-matrix of the system~\cite{slager_impuritybound_2015, queiroz_ring_2024}.
-This is closely related to the Dirac cone projected momentum space description of the T-matrix discussed earlier in Section \ref{sec:T-matrix}, but offers a different viewpoint and provides access to the wavefunctions of the bound states responsible for the critical point.
+To complement the toy model, a full IR limit description of the chirality reversal critical point can be obtained by considering the impurity projected T-matrix of the system \cite{slager_impuritybound_2015, queiroz_ring_2024}.
+This impurity projected T-matrix is closely related to the Dirac cone projected T-matrix discussed in Sec.~\ref{sec:T-matrix} and Ref.~\cite{neehus_genuine_2025}.
+Both approaches involve a low energy or $E=0$ projection.
+However, the Dirac cone projection relies on momentum space.
+This enables a description of the effective Dirac cone mass term generated by the impurity, but correspondingly does not directly access the real space wavefunctions involved in the resonance.
+In contrast, the impurity projected T-matrix is constructed in real space.
+This provides access to the real space wavefunctions of the impurity quasi-bound states responsible for the resonance that creates the critical point.

 At the critical point the model undergoes a gap closing transition which can be obtained from the pole of the zero energy T-matrix.
 The pole arises from the bound state(s) $|\psi\rangle$ obeying